hnasser-dev/tidal/README.md

 2. **LLM Credentials**

--   Navigate to the `AI-generated Variables` section and click on the settings cog in the top left corner to input these credentials - this subsection includes detailed instructions on how to fill in each field and configure LLM credentials.
+-   Navigate to the `AI-generated Variables` section and click on the settings cog in the top left corner to input these credentials - this subsection includes detailed instructions on how to fill in each field.

 ## Example Tidal Usage

-#### _You may find the following helpful for constructing LLM prompts that produce reliable responses: https://www.promptingguide.ai/introduction/tips_

 1. Define an **AI-Generated Variable** called `GameJoke`, which instructs an LLM with the following: